deepaksithu/Data_Visualization_with_Tableau_Notes/Lesson_3_Data_Visualizations_in_Tableau.md

 10. Calculated Fields
 11. Table Calculations

-**Ryan Sleeper Article: Tableau 201: How to Make Small Multiples**
--

 **7. Text: Connecting to Data Recap**
-- tableau doesn't always pick best data type, so change it by clicking datatype at the top of the column
+- Tableau doesn't always pick best data type, so change it by clicking datatype at the top of the column
-- you can do a split or a custom split of a string column in the dropdown menu
+- you can do a split or a custom split of a string column in the drop-down menu
-- you can preview a table by clicking the table icon when hovering over aa table in the left column
+- you can preview a table by clicking the table icon when hovering over a table in the left column

 **9. Video: Combining Data**
 - when joining sheets, click the join icon to confirm that the join is using the correct column from each sheet

 **10. Text: Combining Data Recap**
 - can either do a union or a join
-- you can make a union by dragging sheet2 below sheet1, this appends sheet2 to the bottom of sheet1
+- you can make a union by dragging `sheet2` below `sheet1`, this appends `sheet2` to the bottom of `sheet1`
-- you can join by dragging sheet2 into the top panel
+- you can join by dragging `sheet2` into the top panel

 **12. Video: What Can You Create in Tableau?**
 - **worksheets** - one visualization
 - **dashboards** - several visualizations at once
-- **stories** - a combination of worksheetsa dn dashboards which guide the viewer through the data
+- **stories** - a combination of worksheets and dashboards which guide the viewer through the data

 **14. Text: Worksheets**
 - discrete data is blue
 - continuous data is green
-- can convert continuous data to distrete in R-click
+- can convert continuous data to discrete in R-click

 **15. Quiz: Worksheets**
-- Tableau calls categorical data types dimensions and quantitative data types Measures
+- Tableau calls categorical data types **dimensions** and quantitative data types **measures**

 **17. Video: Aggregations**
 two ways to explore data: